genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 **2) Beta-values of the assays are represented by two plots:**

-- *Beta density* plot represents methylation Beta-value densities of the samples
+- *Beta density* plot represents methylation Beta-value densities of the samples.

 .. image:: images/qc-beta-density.png

-- *Beta density bean* plot
+- *Beta density bean* plot also shows methylation Beta-values.

 .. image:: images/qc-beta-density-bean.png